hsnucnmc/winter-2022/logging.md

 # Why Do We Need Log Files?

-- We can know what went wrong when an incident happened
+- We can know what went wrong when an incident happens
-- We can know who did what before an incident happened
+- We can know who did what before an incident happens

 For example,
 - Mail log